Hybrid Tracker with Pixel and Instance for Video Panoptic Segmentation: Experiment

-\textbf{Analysis on Differentiable Matching Layer in Instance Tracker.} We perform additional comparison to explore the performance of instance embedding with a various loss functions.
-Experiments show that our method can be trained more smoothly and can converge faster than the existing contrast loss with higher VPQ scores, shown in \ywc{Fig.~\ref{fig:method.Training of Instance Tracker}}.
+To verify the effect of this layer, we explore the performance of instance embedding with various loss functions.
+Experiments show that our method can be trained more smoothly and can converge faster than the existing contrast loss with higher VPQ scores, shown in Fig.~\ref{fig:method.Training of Instance Tracker}.